Resonances for large one-dimensional "ergodic" systems: The main results

-When $\bullet=\Z$, the asymptotic~\eqref{eq:181} shows that there can be a ``resonance'' phenomenon for resonances: when the two functions $\Xi_k^-$ and $\Xi_0^+$ share a zero at the same real energy, the maximal width of the resonances increases; indeed, the factor in front of $L^{-1}\log L$ is proportional to the multiplicity of the zero of $\Xi_k^-\,\Xi_0^+$.\\ The resonances found in Theorem~\ref{thr:2} are not necessarily the only ones: deeper into the lower complex plane, one may find more that we describe in the next section.
-They are related the zeros of $\Xi_k^-$ when $\bullet=\N$ and $\Xi_k^-\,\Xi_0^+$ when $\bullet=\Z$.
+where the remainder term is uniform in $l$ such that $|\lambda_l-E_0|\leq L^{-\alpha}$. \end{Pro} When $\bullet=\Z$, the asymptotic~\eqref{eq:181} shows that there can be a ``resonance'' phenomenon for resonances: when the two functions $\Xi_k^-$ and $\Xi_0^+$ share a zero at the same real energy, the maximal width of the resonances increases; indeed, the factor in front of $L^{-1}\log L$ is proportional to the multiplicity of the zero of $\Xi_k^-\,\Xi_0^+$.